 Half day or one day classes can be done as a day trip from Rome.
 You’ll be picked up and dropped off at the Fara Sabina train station, which is on the local rail line that starts at the Rome airport and stops at Trastevere and Tiburtina stations in Rome.
 After your hands-on cooking class, you’ll eat lunch accompanied by local wine.
 If you’re taking the full day class, your trip will also include a visit to the monastic village of Farfa.

 If you come for a 3 or 5 day cooking holiday, you’ll stay right in the medieval center of Toffia, giving you the chance to really experience village life.
 You’ll have breakfast at the local cafe, taste local wines, tour an olive grove, and of course have great meals.

 Chef Guido Santi is an eighth generation Roman who has a passion for cooking traditional Italian cuisine and for local, fresh, organic food and wine.
-As an active member of Slow Food, he supports and promotes local farmers and the zero kilometers philosophy.
+As a follower of the Slow Food movement, he supports and promotes local farmers and the zero kilometers philosophy.
 Guido runs Convivio Rome with his Australian wife Sally, offering cooking classes, culinary holidays and olive oil tours in the medieval hilltop village of Toffia.

-Taking a cooking class or tour with Convivio Rome gives you the chance to experience a part of Italy different from the usual tourist destinations and to do something unique on your Rome vacation.
+Taking a cooking class or tour with Convivio Rome lets you experience a part of Italy different from the usual tourist destinations and do something unique on your Rome vacation.
 For more, follow Convivio Rome on Facebook.